2019 Premier League Darts

 The 2019 Unibet Premier League Darts was a darts tournament organised by the Professional Darts Corporation – the fifteenth edition of the tournament.
 The event began on Thursday 7 February at the Utilita Arena in Newcastle and ended with the Play-offs at The O2 Arena in London on Thursday 23 May.
-It was also the last to feature Raymond van Barneveld, as he retired from professional darts after the following World Darts Championship.
-He appeared a record 14 times in the Premier League Darts.
+It was also the last to feature Raymond van Barneveld, as he retired from professional darts after the following World Darts Championship, although he returned in 2022.
+He appeared a record 14 times in the competition.

 Michael van Gerwen was the three-time defending champion after defeating Michael Smith 11–4 in the 2018 final.
 He won a fourth consecutive (and fifth overall) title by defeating Rob Cross 11–5 in the final.

 Format

 The tournament format was modified for this season.